Malaysia's Evolving AI Regulatory Landscape

 National AI Governance and Ethics Guidelines (AIGE)

-Released by MOSTI in September 2024, the AIGE Guidelines establish seven principles for AI in Malaysia:
+Released by MOSTI in September 2024, the AIGE Guidelines establish seven principles that together define Malaysia's expectations for responsible AI development and deployment.

 Scope and Status